 In 2005 a group of friends formed Common Ground Co-operative Ltd to buy the fields we now know as Berry Farm.

 Between us, we were allotment holders, environmental activists, alt tech enthusiasts, conservationists and housing co-op founders.
 Our vision was to manage land in an ecologically sustainable manner while providing housing and livelihood opportunities for members.

 One of the first things we did was to plant 5 acres of mixed native woodland.
-By managing them in a coppice rotation they provide both wildlife habitat and at 14 years old are just starting to be harvested for firewood in a sustainable coppice rotation.
+By managing them in a coppice rotation they provide both wildlife habitat and a sustainable source of firewood.

 After an ambitious, but ultimately unsuccessful early attempt to be granted planning permission to build low impact housing for the whole group, as farmers we were now able to secure permission to build one home on the grounds of agricultural necessity.
 This now houses Hayley, Todd and their children while other members live nearby in the village.

 Gradually the woodlands and meadows have transformed from an idea on a hand-drawn map to established sites of natural beauty.
 In 2016 we were asked if we could host a camp for a youth group when their usual campsite was fully booked.
-Seeing how much they enjoyed the space (they've returned every year since!) we were inspired to open up the campsite to a wider audience and later apply for planning permission for 4 shepherd hut style holiday lets, the first of which we are opening this year.
+Seeing how much they enjoyed the space we were inspired to open up the campsite to a wider audience and later apply for planning permission for shepherd hut style holiday lets.
 This is a double win for us as we've always had an aim of making the countryside more accessible and the income from camping and glamping helps us achieve our environmental aims and secure the future of the farm.